linkml/linkml/sphinx/intro/tutorial08.md

 - how to generate Python classes, for use in code
 - how to generate ShEx and JSON-LD contexts, for use with RDF data

-Later on we will explore generation of other downstream artefacts like SQL CREATE TABLE statements
+Later on we will explore generation of other downstream artefacts like SQL CREATE TABLE statements and markdown documentation.

-It is rare that all of these are useful for all use cases, but it can be useful to pregenerate all these in advance for a project.
+Even though you don't necessarily need all of these output artefacts, it can be useful to regularly generate these whenever you change your schema.
+The `gen-project` script will do this for you.

+## Example

 Given a schema: